Defining the role of a bond trustee or paying agent

 How does UMB acting as indenture trustee differ from UMB acting as a lender?

 An indenture trustee is not a lender.
 When UMB acts as indenture trustee, we provide a service to the bond issuer and to the bondholders.
 As an indenture trustee, UMB does not itself risk loss of an investment, because UMB did not make the investment.
 Rather, our duty is to protect the rights of the bondholders, as set out in the bonds, the trust indenture, and related documents.
-And even the duty to protect bondholders is subject to the right of the indenture trustee never to risk its own funds in the pursuit of investor remedies.,
+And even the duty to protect bondholders is subject to the right of the indenture trustee never to risk its own funds in the pursuit of investor remedies.

 Is UMB a creditor when acting as an indenture trustee?

 UMB is not a creditor in the amount of the bonds themselves.
 As indenture trustee, UMB did not lend the money and it is not owed the money for its own account.
 However, as the appointed representative of bondholder interests, the indenture trustee is typically named as the “creditor” in the schedules of a company filing for bankruptcy.
-The only claim UMB typically has for its own account is for the fees and expenses incurred in providing its services.

 How did UMB become involved in trustee and agency services?